 Join FNU’s nurse-midwifery faculty as we explore the roles, experiences, joys, and challenges of a career as a Certified Nurse-Midwife.
 We will discuss the path nurses can take to advanced practice nursing and what to expect once they get there.
 Come prepared with your questions about a career in nurse-midwifery.

-Dr. Thrower is Assistant Professor at Frontier Nursing University where she teaches in the community-based nurse-midwifery education program.
+Dr. Thrower is the Department Chair for the Department of Midwifery and Women’s Health at Frontier Nursing University.
 Her doctoral research examined oral histories of nurse-midwives in Georgia and she continues her research of the history of midwifery.
 She is also very passionate about the scholarship of teaching and learning and has published and presented on evidenced-based teaching methodologies.

 During her 25 years of clinical practice, Dr. Thrower established two nurse-midwifery practices in West Georgia.
 She continues clinical practice as a volunteer providing well woman and gynecologic care to women at a free clinic in West Georgia.
 She is a past-president of Georgia’s ACNM Affiliate is currently the ACNM National Program committee chair-elect.
 Dr. Thrower enjoys hiking, camping, boating, crocheting, reading, and solving crossword puzzles in her free time.